 6. Explore the Island by Bike or on Foot

-There are few cars on the island and no ATVs, so exploring the island is best done by foot or by bike.
+There are few cars on the island and no ATVs, so exploring the island is best done on foot or by bike.
 The island is only 5 miles long and has 19 miles of coastline that is ripe for exploration.

 La Graciosa is full of long dusty trails that circumnavigate the island and take you through the arid plains to the feet of the volcanoes that created them.

 Alternatively, don a decent pair of hiking boots and take them to the island on foot.
 You can use the same trails or walk along the beaches and enjoy the relative solitude this island is able to offer.

-It is imperative that you bring any supplies you need with you, including plenty of water, as there are no shops out of the main town and no natural sources of fresh water on the island.
+It is imperative that you bring any supplies you need with you, including plenty of water, as there are no shops outside of the main town and no natural sources of fresh water on the island.